 Teachers identify and record initial concerns about a child.
-They use a scaffolded approach to support the child within the classroom, create provision maps with the SENDCO and review the child's progress on a termly basis, inform parents of their child's progress, approach children's difficulties in a sensitive way and aim to raise and maintain all children's self-esteem through a positive approach to their needs.
+Use a differentiated approach to support the child within the classroom.
+Draw up Provision maps with the Access and Inclusion leader and review the child's progress on a termly basis.
+Inform parents of their child's progress.
+Approach children's difficulties in a sensitive way.
+Aim to raise and maintain all children's self-esteem through a positive approach to their needs.

-SENDCO helps identify appropriate strategies and resources to meet a child's individual needs., draw up provision maps with class teachers to target specific areas of difficulty and review the child's progress towards their goals, update the SEND register on a termly basis after liaison with class teachers, update records and provide reports for outside agencies and liaise with external agencies and inform school leadership/trust members of SEND policy effectiveness.
+Access and Inclusion Leader helps identify appropriate strategies and resources to meet a child's individual needs.
+Draw up Provision maps with class teachers to target specific areas of difficulty and review the child's progress towards their goals.
+Draw up an SEND register on a termly basis after liaison with class teachers.
+Update records and provide reports for outside agencies.
+Liaise with external agencies and inform school governors of SEND policy effectiveness.

-SEND Policy
+SEN Policy

-SENDCo: Mrs S Bradford
+SENCo: Mrs S Bradford

-Policy Updated October 2023
+Policy Updated September 2022

 Board Approved

 Review Date September 2024

-North Worcester Primary Academy SEND Policy
+North Worcester Primary Academy SEN Policy